Modernizing aircraft maintenance software for real-world operations

 Problem

-Prior to the redesign, Maintenance Performance Toolbox was rigid and didn’t support customization.
-Search was hard to find, and even harder to use.
-Nearly a third of the screen was used for outdated tabs and product overhead.
+Before the redesign, Maintenance Performance Toolbox was rigid and difficult to personalize.
+Search was buried and unintuitive, and nearly a third of the screen was consumed by outdated tabs and product overhead, slowing users down before they even reached their data.

 Solution